-Please use the template below as an example of the format required in submission of your letter of intent.
-Letters of intent should be submitted with a minimum size 12 font (calibri preferred), one (1) cm margins and must not exceed 3 pages.
-A brief CV of the Primary Investigator (2 pages max.) should also be submitted with the letter of intent for consideration.
+Please use the template below as an example of the format required in submission of your letter of intent, to be uploaded with the application as a single pdf in FightMND's Grant Management System at https://fightmnd.fluxx.io/.
+Letters of intent should be prepared on A4 size pages with a minimum size 12 font (calibri preferred), one (1) cm minimum page margins and must not exceed 2 pages in length.

-Project Title:

-Primary Investigator:

-Administering Institution:

-Estimated budget:

-Duration of project:

-Briefly describe any relevant pre-clinical or clinical evidence that support the study rationale:

-Project aims:
+A brief CV of the Primary Investigator (2 pages max.) should also be added to the Letter of Intent pdf and uploaded onto FightMND's Grant Management System for consideration.

-Project Key Words (4 minimum)

-Briefly describe the study design:

-Where applicable, list the MND models that will be utilised in the proposal:

-Indicate how the aims of this project will help translate therapeutics for the treatment of MND/ALS to the clinic:
+Project Title: Primary Investigator: Brief description of relevant pre-clinical or clinical evidence that supports the study rationale: Project aims: Project Key Words (4 maximum) Brief description of the study design: Where applicable, list the MND models that will be utilised in the proposal: Indicate how the project aims will help translate therapeutics for the treatment of MND/ALS to the clinic: Details of each proposed collaborator involved in the project, including: Name and Affiliations; and Specific role relevant to project aims.

-Number of subjects to be enrolled (if applicable):

-Number of Australian Clinical Sites (if applicable):

-Is the lead candidate a new or a re-purposed therapeutic?

-Does the application include the use of a biomarker(s) to confirm target engagement of the lead compound?
-YES NO

-Does the application address the blood-brain-barrier permeability of the lead compound?
-YES NO

-Please provide details of each collaborator involved in the project including:

-• Name;

-Affiliations; and

-Specific role relevant to project aims.

-The total budget including indirect costs cannot exceed AUD \$1,000,000 (unless additional funding sources are available outside of these grants).
-FightMND does not provide funding for indirect or overhead costs, or on-costs, of an Administering Institution.
+The total budget cannot exceed AUD \$550,000 for Stage 1 Drug Development Grants, and AUD \$1,200,000 for Stage 2 Drug Development Grants (unless additional funding sources are available outside of these grants).
+FightMND does not provide funding for indirect or overhead costs, or oncosts, of an Administering Institution.

-If invited to submit a full application, where the budget for the overall project exceeds the maximum amount of AUD 1,000,000 awarded by FightMND, the full application will require disclosure of budget details of the entire study, including: the TOTAL funding amount so far secured for the entire study; the approach being made by the applicants to secure the additional funding (if not secured); and the anticipated timeframe to secure the additional funding.
+If invited to submit a full application, where the budget for the overall project exceeds the maximum amount of either AUD \$550,000 or AUD \$1,200,000 awarded by FightMND, the full application will require disclosure of budget details of the entire study, including: the TOTAL funding amount so far secured for the entire study; the approach being made by the applicants to secure the additional funding (if not secured); and the anticipated timeframe to secure the additional funding.